-Since the fall of communism, most major breweries have been bought by foreign brewing giants, and a lot of investment has been ploughed into Czech brewing.
-The result is impressive, modern beer brewing facilities and their beers marketed worldwide as a premium product.
+Since the fall of communism most major breweries have been bought by foreign brewing giants, and a lot of investment has been ploughed into Czech brewing.
+The result is impressive modern beer brewing facilities and Czech beers marketed worldwide as a premium product.

 How much does Czech beer cost today?

-Away from Prague in the rest of the Czech Republic,
+Beer is even cheaper away from Prague in the rest of the Czech Republic.

-beer is even cheaper.
-Indeed, breweries may make such little profit on domestic sales that
+Some breweries make such little profit on domestic sales that

 exports are vital.